 7. Change Out Light Fixtures

 New light fixtures can also give a fresh update to a tired kitchen.
 All you have to do is turn off the power, untwist the wires for the old light fixture, twist the wires of the new fixture in place.
-For a more detailed guide, especially for ceiling fixtures, check out these electrical tips for installing light fixtures.

 8. Build A Faux Ceiling Beam